bugsuse/weather4cast-2022-stage2/README.md

 This code was used for the entry by the team "meteoai" for the Weather4cast 2022 NeurIPS Competition on Stage2.
 Below, you can find the instructions for generating predictions, evaluating pre-trained models and training new models.

+This repo is the official implementation of "[Super-resolution Probabilistic Rain Prediction from Satellite Data Using 3D U-Nets and EarthFormers](https://zenodo.org/record/7405710)".

 ## Installation

 To use the code, you need to: